akseldeneken/Evidence-1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

     accepting_case(InitialState).
 ```

-Finally, the recursive rule reads each letter in the input word ,checks the current state and, if a valid transition is possible, it moves to the next state.
-And this repeats itself until all letters are processed.
+The recursive rule processes each letter in the input word, checks the current state and, if a valid “move” is possible, it moves to the next state.
+And this repeats itself until all letters have been read.

 ```prolog
 automatonCheck([Letter| RestChar], InitialState) :-